How to Empower Writers to Deliver High-Performing Content

 After you’ve experimented with a few variations, it’s useful to stick to a similar format for content briefs.
 Save a template version in Google Docs with your key headings and simply create a new copy for each brief.
 Using a similar format for each piece of content will save you time and help your writers get used to what is expected of them.

-Step 3: An editorial process for truly polished content
+Build an editorial process for truly polished content

 Once a writer has sent you a piece of content, it’s time to get editing!